-In the past year the Company introduced a new business wide training on all the core items of its Modern Slavery Statement and Policy.
-This training was rolled out to all the Ensign and Taylors Senior Management Team.
-As part of this new detailed training a presentation, video and question and answer session was undertaken by the Company.
-At the end of this Training Session all the Senior Management Team were required to complete a self-assessment questionnaire on Modern Slavery for assessment.
+Over the past year, the company introduced comprehensive, business-wide training on key aspects of its Modern Slavery Statement and Policy.
+This training was rolled out to the senior management teams at Ensign and Taylors.
+The training program included a detailed presentation, video session, and a Q&A segment led by the company.
+At the conclusion of the training, all senior management team members were required to complete a self-assessment questionnaire on modern slavery for evaluation.

-This training included definitions and examples of Modern Slavery, Suppliers that have area potential risk, actions to be called out and how to respond if Modern Slavery is identified.
-Participants were also advised on what the business is doing to minimise any risk associated with Modern Slavery.
+The training covered definitions and examples of modern slavery, identified suppliers with potential risks, outlined actions to be taken, and provided guidance on how to respond if modern slavery is discovered.
+Participants were also briefed on the company's initiatives to minimize risks associated with modern slavery.